tdshipley/tdshipley.github.io/_posts/2020-03-02-selling-teams-on-change-as-a-qa.md

 ---
-title: Introducting Change as a QA
+title: Selling Teams on Change As a QA
 date: 2020-03-02T15:21:31+01:00
 author: Thomas
 layout: post